danistrebel/genai-factory/cloud-run-rag-search/0-projects/README.md

-# Cloud Run - RAG / Project Setup
+# Cloud Run - RAG Search / Project Setup

-This module is part of the `Cloud Run RAG factory`.
+This module is part of the `Cloud Run RAG Search factory`.
 It is responsible for setting up the Google Cloud project, activating the APIs and granting the roles you need to deploy and manage the components enabling the AI use case.

 It leverages the Cloud Foundation Fabric [`project-factory`](https://github.com/GoogleCloudPlatform/cloud-foundation-fabric/tree/master/modules/project-factory).